microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtManagedAppPolicy.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphManagedAppPolicy>: The ManagedAppPolicy resource represents a base type for platform specific policies.
+BODYPARAMETER <IMicrosoftGraphManagedAppPolicy1>: The ManagedAppPolicy resource represents a base type for platform specific policies.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.